valkey-io/valkey-doc/topics/transactions.md

 append only file that will remove the partial transaction so that the server can start again.

-Starting with version 2.2, Valkey allows for an extra guarantee to the above two, in the form of optimistic locking in a way very similar to a check-and-set (CAS) operation.
+Valkey allows for an extra guarantee to the above two, in the form of optimistic locking in a way very similar to a check-and-set (CAS) operation.
 This is documented [later](#cas) on this page.